hh-wu/getdp/README.txt

 GetDP is copyright (C) 1997-2017 P. Dular and C. Geuzaine, University of Liege, and is distributed under the terms of the GNU General Public License, Version 2 or later.
-See doc/LICENSE.txt and doc/CREDITS.txt for more information.
+See LICENSE.txt and CREDITS.txt for more information.

 See the doc/ and demos/ directories for documentation.
 The reference manual is located in doc/texinfo/.
 See the web site http://getdp.info for additional